KiyaniBamba/Sprint-Challenge-State-Management-Smurfs/README.md

 - [x] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
 - [x] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
-Below is documentation on how to interact with the **API**.
+Below is documentation on how to interacts with the **API**.

 ## Minimum Viable Product